segabl/pd2-sh-complements/README.md

 *Ammo pickup values for most pistols was lower than intended due to some missing pickup definitions.*
 *Adding the misssing definitions should make pistol ammo pickup feel more consistent.*

+- Bows
+  - Reduced damage by 50%
+  - Reduced charge time by 30%
+  - Increased minimum projectile speed to 50%
+  - Added innate armor piercing

+*Bows don't really feel good to use due to requiring long charge times before being able to fire a usable shot.*
+*Allowing bows to be quickly fired without charging and reducing the damage in exchange makes bows more fun to use.*

+- Crossbows
+  - Added innate armor piercing

+*Similar to bows, crossbows are not that fun to use, adding armor piercing should make them feel better.*